steadybit/extension-kubernetes/extadvice/single_replica/validation_needed.md

-You already took action and configured it.
-Validate your configuration via the experiment.
+You already configured a pod redundancy of your Kubernetes Workload resource for ${target.steadybit.label}.
+Now validate that your redundancy works as expected.